Archie Clark (basketball): Contract dispute and reserve clause

-Negotiations between Clark and the Bullets went unresolved for the entire 1971-72 season, Clark believing he had an agreement while still with the 76ers to renegotiate his contract, and that he was underpaid.
-The Bullets only offered $135,000 per the contract, and Clark wanted considerably more ($375,000).
-He held out early in the 1972-73 season, and the Bullets gave Clark's attorney authority to negotiate potential trades with other NBA teams.
-However, the Bullets filed a lawsuit against Clark not long after to restrain him from negotiating with teams in the American Basketball Association, and to enforce the pre-free agency era option clause/reserve clause in Clark's contract to prevent him from signing with other teams, even though his contract had expired.
+Negotiations between Clark and the Bullets went unresolved for the entire 1971–72 season.
+Clark believed he had an agreement while still with the 76ers to renegotiate his contract, and that he was underpaid.
+The Bullets only offered $135,000 per the terms of the existing contract, and Clark wanted considerably more ($375,000).
+Clark held out early in the 1972–73 season, and the Bullets gave Clark's attorney authority to negotiate potential trades with other NBA teams.
+However, the Bullets filed a lawsuit against Clark not long after that, in an effort to restrain him from negotiating with teams in the American Basketball Association, and to enforce the pre-free agency era option clause/reserve clause in Clark's contract to prevent him from signing with other teams, even though his contract had expired.
 A federal judge ruled against Clark in December 1972, enforcing the reserve clause and preventing him from negotiating to join other teams without the Bullets' agreement.
-Clark continued to hold out, and the NBA and players' association agreed on an arbitrator (Peter Seitz) to decide the monetary dispute, but Clark and the Bullets reached a deal before that was necessary.
+Clark continued to hold out, and the NBA and the NBA Players' Association agreed on an arbitrator (Peter Seitz) to decide the monetary dispute.
+Clark and the Bullets reached a deal before that was necessary.

-Clark played in only 39 games that year, averaging 18.3 points per game as the starting point guard.
+Clark played in only 39 games that year, averaging 18.3 points per game as the Bullets' starting point guard.
 The team left Baltimore at the end of the season for Landover, Maryland, becoming the Capital Bullets.
 Before the 1973-74 NBA season started, in August of 1973 Clark suffered a separated shoulder while he was playing basketball in Ecorse.
 This required surgery, and Clark only played in 56 games for the Bullets in the 1973-74 season.
 Clark averaged only 13.1 points per game, to go along with 5.1 assists per game.
 He lost the starting point guard job to Kevin Porter, who averaged 14 points and 5.8 assists per game.

 Seattle SuperSonics and Detroit Pistons

-He was dealt from the Washington Bullets to the SuperSonics for Dick Gibbs and a 1975 third-round pick (48th overall-Tom Kropp) on August 19, 1974.
+Clark was dealt from the now Washington Bullets to the Seattle SuperSonics for Dick Gibbs and a 1975 third-round pick (48th overall-Tom Kropp) on August 19, 1974.
 He played one season in Seattle, as the starting point guard, averaging 13.9 points and 5.6 assists per game.
 In September of 1975, the Detroit Pistons traded their 1978 first round draft pick to Seattle for Clark.
 Clark finished his NBA career with the 1975-76 Pistons as a backup guard.

-Career

-Clark averaged 16.3 career points and 4.8 career assists and appeared in two National Basketball Association All-Star Games; he also received All-NBA Second Team honors in 1972.
+Over his 10-year career, Clark averaged 16.3 career points and 4.8 career assists and appeared in two National Basketball Association All-Star Games; he also received All-NBA Second Team honors in 1972.
+He appeared in 71 playoff games, averaging 33.6 minutes, 15.8 points, 4.2 assists, and 3.2 rebounds per game.